-Harassment related to a protected characteristic: Unwanted offensive behavior by a person towards another based on an individual's age, disability, gender or gender reassignment, marital status, pregnancy or maternity, race, religion or beliefs, or sexual orientation.
+Harassment related to a protected characteristic: Unwanted offensive behaviour by a person towards another based on an individual's age, disability, gender or gender reassignment, marital status, pregnancy or maternity, race, religion or beliefs, or sexual orientation.

-Sexual Harassment: Unwanted offensive behavior of one person towards another of a sexual nature.
-Examples might include making provocative suggestions, unnecessary physical contact, jokes of a sexual nature, suggestions of sexual contact.
+Sexual Harassment: Unwanted offensive behaviour of one person towards another of a sexual nature.
+Examples might include making provocative suggestions, unnecessary physical contact, jokes of a sexual nature, and suggestions of sexual contact.

-Bullying: Bullying is unwanted, aggressive behavior of one person towards another.
-Examples of bullying might include making threats, spreading rumors, physical or verbal abuse, or deliberate exclusion of an individual from a social group.
+Bullying: Bullying is unwanted, aggressive behaviour of one person towards another.
+Examples of bullying might include making threats, spreading rumours, physical or verbal abuse, or deliberate exclusion of an individual from a social group.

-Stalking: Stalking is unwanted obsessive or persistent behavior of one person towards another.
-The unwanted behavior may be in person, or via another means such as email or contact via social media.
-Behavior that may seem normal can cause distress to a victim if it is persistent, for example, repeated messaging on social media.
+Stalking: Stalking is unwanted obsessive or persistent behaviour of one person towards another.
+The unwanted behaviour may be in person, or via another means such as email or contact via social media.
+Behaviour that may seem normal can cause distress to a victim if it is persistent, for example, repeated messaging on social media.